SESARLab/Platform-Independent-Score-Based-Benchmark/README.md

 |          |Storage|f(S) with conf_n(Q,DB,SN)|
 |          |Network|f(N) with conf_n(Q,DB,SN)|

-Each parameter can be`platform-dependent` or `platform-independent` and is initialized with the value of the selected level.
+Each parameter can be `platform-dependent` or `platform-independent` and is initialized with the value of the selected level.
 A platform-dependent parameter shows a dependence on other database attributes/parameters and/or the environment where the database is deployed; a platform-independent one is generic for all databases and environments.
 For instance, the parameter Key-value of the attribute DataModel is platform-independent; all parameters `System and Network Topology` macro area are platform-dependent.

+For each test, a subset of the parameters in the taxonomy above has been selected, relevant to the actual performance evaluation.
+The selection process was driven by the profile, according to an expert evaluation that identified those parameters which are likely to impact the performance of a database.
+Parameters are experimentally evaluated as `f(x)` with configuration `conf_i(Q_i,DB_i,SN_i)` belonging to attributes CPU and Memory.
+It is important to note that the more are the number of evaluated parameters `f(x) with conf i(Qi,DBi,SNi)`, the higher is the precision of our benchmark.
+Also, the more detailed are database configurations `conf` (i.e., the broader is the set of parameters in Q_i, DB_i, and SN_i), the better is the precision of `f(x)`.
+In the extreme case in which complete configurations are available (i.e., specifying all relevant parameters in Q_i, DB_i, and SN_i), the corresponding function `f(x)` has maximum precision.

 ## YCSB